lmitchell4/swiss-pairing/README.md

     $ cd /vagrant/swiss_pairing
    ```

+   This allows you to sync changes between the VM and the files on your
+   local machine.

 4. At this point, you can set up the tournament database and hold a tournament.
 See the next section, *Setup*, for further instructions.